CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 For achieving better performance in your application when predicting simultaneosuly from multiple threads (like when you handle multiple Http requests from many users) you will need, somehow, to cache the `PredictionEngine` object.
 But as mentioned, there are important caveats and problems here to solve.

+# Approach B: Sharing PredictionEngine objects (Object Pooling based) across HTTP requests in ASP.NET Core

-# The problem when running/scoring an ML.NET model in multi-threaded applications
+## The problem when running/scoring an ML.NET model in multi-threaded applications

 The problem when running/scoring an ML.NET model in multi-threaded applications comes when you want to do single predictions with the PredictionEngine object and you want to cache that object (i.e. as Singleton) so it is being reused by multiple Http requests (therefore it would be accessed by multiple threads).
 That's is a problem because **the Prediction Engine is not thread-safe** ([ML.NET issue, Nov 2018](https://github.com/dotnet/machinelearning/issues/1718)).